60. Department of Defense (DoD) Regulations for Human Subject Research

 - Substantive changes to approved DoD-sponsored research, including modifications to research reviewed by expedited procedures, must undergo scientific review prior to IRB review.

-Requirements for Administrative Review by DoD Component
+Requirements for Concurrence or Administrative Review by DoD HRPO or Component Representative

 The following conditions require administrative review and approval by the DoD component:

 - Collaborative research in which a DoD institution will rely on a University IRB.